devisreal/devisreal/README.md

 ## 🙋‍♂️ About Me

-- 👨‍🎓 I am a tech instructor and fullstack web developer
+- 👨‍🎓 I am a software engineer and fullstack web developer

-- 📕 I am currently extending my knowledge in reactjs, django and django-rest-framework.
+- 📕 I am currently building software with reactjs and learning new technolgies like NodeJs, MongoDB.

 - 😊 I am looking for help with open source projects, hackathons, internships, and entry-level opportunities.